 Overweight seniors often have joint issues that prevent them even form walking any significant distance.
-If you are overweight and out of shape it’s also likely your cardiovascular health and conditioning is pretty bad.
-Any form of high intensity cardio is potentially dangerous because it can put too much strain on your heart and it’s hard to gauge the intensity by feel.
+If you are overweight and out of shape it’s also likely your cardiovascular health and conditioning are pretty bad.
+Any form of high-intensity cardio is potentially dangerous because it can put too much strain on your heart and it’s hard to gauge the intensity by feel.

-Strength training also builds muscles mass which has several beneficial metabolic effects for the overweight and obese.
+Strength training also builds muscle mass which has several beneficial metabolic effects for overweight and obese.
 Muscle mass works as a storage for glycogen, a form of blood sugar.
 Higher muscle mass also increases your insulin sensitivity.
-This combination of added storage and higher sensitivity for storage is highly effective of lowering blood sugar levels which are too high in most obese people.
+This combination of added storage and higher sensitivity for storage is highly effective in lowering blood sugar levels which are too high in most obese people.

 Strength training also lowers systemic inflammation and improves cognitive function, both extremely useful effects overall health especially in seniors.

 While strength training is extremely beneficial for health in overweight seniors, it’s not optimal for fat loss.
 You see, even though strength training does burn calories and increases metabolism, it doesn’t burn a significant amount of calories.